jenkinsci/nodejs-plugin/README.md

 from
 [this
 branch](https://github.com/jenkinsci/nodejs-plugin/tree/workaround-26583)
-untill the JENKINS-26583 will not be fixed.
+until the JENKINS-26583 will not be fixed.

 -   If you update from NodeJS 0.2.2 or earlier to newer version materializes a data migration.
 This data migration is transparent to